medseek-engineering/medseek-config/README.md

-# medseek-config
+# ih-config
 A common configuration module to abstract precedence of config options.

 # about
-medseek-config is a lightweight wrapper on top of the [https://github.com/flatiron/nconf](nconf) module, which abstracts access to various configuration stores.
+ih-config is a lightweight wrapper on top of the [https://github.com/flatiron/nconf](nconf) module, which abstracts access to various configuration stores.
 Configuration data may come from files, machine environment variables, or the node command line.

 # usage
 * require the module